materialsproject/pymatgen/docs/pymatgen.io.abinit.md

 * **Parameters**

-    **cls** – Lattice class to be instantiated. pymatgen.core.lattice.Lattice if cls is None
+    **cls** – Lattice class to be instantiated.
+Defaults to pymatgen.core.Lattice.

 ### Example